Azure/azure-functions-java-worker/CONTRIBUTING.md

     >> Note: In macOS, you might need to add JAVA_HOME as a debugging environment variable.

 5. Run the host in a debugging mood

+   >> Note: Make sure that WebJobs.Script.WebHost is set as a Startup Project

 6. Git clone your fork for [azure function worker](https://github.com/helayoty/azure-functions-java-worker) and open it in the IDE.